Skip to main content

 1965: Interstate Library Compact becomes law in Oregon, Washington and Idaho, which encourages and enables sharing of resources among these three states.

-1932: Oregon State Library (OSL) offers reading courses.
+1932: The State Library offers reading courses.
 Courses consist of reading suggestions on various topics, aimed at unemployed youth who are unable to attend college; in the first 18 months of service more than 1,470 students take part.
 It later grows to include workers in the federal Civilian Conservation Corps camps.

 1933: The legislature approves the construction of the State Library building.